What can you expect when you visit Fields of Grace?

 - Cheerful Conversation: This is not a whisper zone where you sit like a quiet church mouse.
 (Although if that is your thing, you certainly can.)
 At FOG you can talk, laugh, enjoy the company of others before and after service.
 Yeah, you still have to be quiet during the message but you'll be glad you were.
 FOG loves teaching relevant, "This speaks to me" messages, based on the Bible.

 - Soul-Stretching Services: We strive to make each service something you were glad to have been at.
-If we miss the mark occasionally, oops, we'll do better the next time.
-Contrary to popular belief, church leaders are not superheroes, although Jeanine tends to wear a lot of capes.
-Services generally last about an hour and 15 minutes and we do try to start right on time (10 a.m.).
-In the winter the doors lock at 10:10 a.m. so if you arrive after that time, well, we sure will miss seeing your smiling face, but locked is locked.
+Contrary to popular belief, church leaders are not superheroes, although Pastor Jeanine tends to wear a lot of capes.
+Services generally last about an hour and 15 minutes however we occasionally will have times of extended prayer and worship as the Spirit of God leads.
+Service begins at 9:30 a.m.

-- Teaching: Teaching from Lead Pastor Jeanine M Weintz or other area Pastors, teachers and lay leaders.
-We try to keep it real, relevant and engaging.
+- Teaching: Pastor Jeanine teaches most Sundays however we do occasionally schedule area guest Pastors, teachers and lay leaders so minister throughout the year, keeping it real, relevant and engaging.

-- Worship: High-energy, contemporary worship music primarily May - October as we worship outdoors.
-During the cold winter we are indoors and have more of an unplugged, acoustic worship setting.
-Of course, the music is still pretty awesome!
+- Worship: From contemporary high energy worship music to an unplugged, acoustic worship setting, we love praising God.
 Come ready to sing.
 You can clap your hands, raise your arms or stand still.
 This is your worship time.
 Praise as the Spirit of God leads you.

-- Keep-Up Kids: Well, we're working on that.
-We do not have a nursery, sorry, but kids are always welcome.
+- Kids: We do not have a nursery at this time, however kids are always welcome.
 We love having those little wonders join us.
-Watch our website.
-We are working on developing a VBS program for the summer of 2018.

 Afraid lightening will strike if you walk inside a church?

-While I disagree with the method of pounding on a pulpit, screaming at people, harshly judging them, speaking words filled with hateful venom and telling them they're gonna burn in hell, (fire & brimstone), I do affirm and agree that there is a real hell.
+While as pastor I disagree with the method of pounding on a pulpit, screaming at people, harshly judging them, and telling them they're gonna burn in hell, (fire & brimstone), I do affirm and agree that there is a real hell.
 Don’t let misguided teaching methods keep you from seeing truth.
 Many teachers mean well but their delivery lacks much to be desired.

-You see, while Heaven is real, so is Hell.
+Heaven is real; and so is Hell.
 If you acknowledge Heaven, you cannot dismiss Hell.
 There really is no question as to the components of Hell.
 We read about this throughout scripture, but let’s look at just one example; Revelation 20:10, “And the devil who deceived them was thrown into the lake of fire and brimstone, where the beast and the false prophet are also; and they will be tormented day and night forever and ever.”

 Did you notice that “the devil” deceives people?
 That’s his primary job and he’s pretty good at it.
 But here is the Good News… God knows the devil is a big, fat liar (John 8:44) so God gives multiple warnings and instructions to all of us, warning us to not run around the open fire pit.